Gas Mass Flow Measurement

 - Positive displacement meters collect a fixed fluid volume, release and refill the fluid, then tally the times the chamber is filled to quantify flow.

 - Flow measurement devices rely on the flowing stream’s strength, as it prevails over a known constriction and indirectly calculates flow.

 - The velocity of a fluid over a known area may also determine the flow.

 Units of Measure

 One can express gas and liquid flow in volumetric or mass flow rates, and the quantities can be converted between one another if the substance’s density is known.
-The density for a liquid is mostly independent of the liquid circumstances, while, for gas, the density is contingent on pressure, temperature, and to a smaller degree, the gas composition.
+The density of a liquid is primarily independent of the liquid circumstances.
+In contrast, for gas, the density is contingent on pressure, temperature, and to a lesser degree, the gas composition.

 When gases or liquids are transported for sale, the flow rate is often conveyed as BTU/day or GJ/hour.
 The energy flow rate equals: